-The pen production that we gave as an example illustrated the lifting and the SMT implementation, but is not of a realistic size.
-However, we also implemented our lifting methodology for the \emph{Eclipse Modeling Framework (EMF)} on which the complete \sfit language and its corresponding tool are based on.
-With this, we can also use larger models of real manufacturing processes.
-We applied our product-line analysis to six of these models of different size and complexity.
-With this, we collected runtime information to get an impression of the scalability of our SMT based implementation.

-Three of the six models were correct w.r.t. the introduced constraints for the \sfit case study.
-The other three models were generated from these correct models by adding failures to them - usually by modifying presence conditions.
-With this we can compare the runtimes for different sizes of models and of valid to invalid models.

-The smallest pair of these model product-lines are the equivalent of the previous pen manufacturing example -- but modeled using the non-simplified metamodel.
-The medium sized models capture a part of a motor body manufacturing plant and the largest two models are about the assembly of steam cookers.
-Table~\ref{tab:runtime} gives an overview of all six product-lines.
+For each model and each constraint, we measured the runtimes for the respective analyses of our SMT-based implementation.
+Hereby, we executed the analysis for every constraint individually as well as for all constraints in one run.

-For each model and each constraint, one can see the total runtime of the analysis (SMT translation and solver) in the table.
+The resulting runtimes can be seen in Table~\ref{tab:runtime}.
+For all models and constraint set, the table gives the total runtime of the analysis (SMT translation and solver).